jbergstroem/mariadb-alpine/README.md

          jbergstroem/mariadb-alpine
 ```

 The `root` user is intentionally left passwordless.
-Should you need the extra security layer, pass `MYSQL_ROOT_PASSWORD` at initialization stage:
+If you insist on one, pass `MYSQL_ROOT_PASSWORD` at initialization stage:
 ```console
 $ docker run -it --rm --name=db \
          -v $(PWD)/mariadb/:/var/lib/mysql \